folbricht/desync/README.md

 - `cache`        - populate a cache from index files without writing to a blob
 - `chop`         - split a blob according to an existing caibx and store the chunks in a local store
 - `pull`         - serve chunks using the casync protocol over stdin/stdout.
 Set `CASYNC_REMOTE_PATH=desync` on the client to use it.
-- `tar`          - pack a catar file, optionally chunk the catar and create an index file
+- `tar`          - pack a catar file, optionally chunk the catar and create an index file.
+Not available on Windows.
-- `untar`        - unpack a catar file or an index referencing a catar
+- `untar`        - unpack a catar file or an index referencing a catar.
+Not available on Windows.
 - `prune`        - remove unreferenced chunks from a local store.
 Use with caution, can lead to data loss.
 - `chunk-server` - start a chunk server that serves chunks via HTTP
 - `make`         - split a blob into chunks and create an index file